USSJoshuaNorton/TitanForNova/readme.md

+**I am no longer maintaining this mod, as I am no longer using Titan Embeds.
+Feel free to fork and improve as you wish.**

 To install this mod:

 1. Go to [titanembeds.com](https://titanembeds.com/), sign in with your discord account, and configure your embed.
 You'll need the embed code later in the install.